brwilkinson/MultiTierARMLoadBalance/README.md

  You should now be ready deploy:

-* Ensure you setup the KeyVault for your credentials during deployment
+* Ensure you setup the KeyVault for your credentials during deployment, in the same region that you want to deploy

 * View the DeploymentFeatures.md file